 They are Microsoft Word-friendly and are available for instant download:

-You’ll notice that these templates provide you with graphic design elements and layout only.
-Beyond that, they don’t offer much serious content for your resume.
+You’ll notice that these templates provide graphic design elements and layout but not content.

-Instead of plagiarising a resume template, I strongly urge you to use one of the templates above as a starting point for writing your own Aussie resume (examples and tips for winning Australian resumes).
+Instead of plagiarising your resume examples from the Internet, I strongly urge you to use one of the resume templates above as a starting point for writing your own Aussie resume (examples and tips for winning Australian resumes).

 Yes, from scratch.

-Even if you’re a skilled writer, putting together a stellar resume/CV is a whole different animal to writing a blog, email, poem, short story or content for your LinkedIn profile.
-It will take time and focus.
+Even if you’re a skilled writer, crafting a stellar resume/CV is very different to writing a blog, email, poem, short story or content for your LinkedIn profile.

-Of course, if you’d like to save yourself a great deal of time (and/or writing headaches), you always have the option to…
+Of course, if you’d like to save yourself time (and/or writing headaches), you always have the option to…

-You need a highly personalised, targeted marketing tool that communicates your value proposition and positions you as the clear answer to a specific employer’s commercial needs.
+You need a highly personalised, targeted marketing tool that communicates your value proposition and positions you as a clear answer to a specific employer’s commercial needs.

 Before we wrap up this post, I’ll leave you with one final thought.

-Whatever you invest your time and energy in now —whether it’s a resume template, a writing project or a resume writer—creates your future.
+Whatever you invest your time and energy is now — a resume template, a writing project or a new job – creates your future.

-I encourage you to do the very best you can with what you have at your disposal.
+I encourage you to do your best with what you have at your disposal.